Vanessa Carlton

-Vanessa Lee Carlton (born August 16, 1980) is an American singer-songwriter and pianist.
-Her debut single "A Thousand Miles" spent 41 weeks on the Billboard Hot 100 and earned three Grammy nominations.
-It was included on her debut album, Be Not Nobody (2002), was released by A&M Records and peaked at number five on the Billboard 200.
+Vanessa Lee Carlton (born August 16, 1980) is an American singer-songwriter, pianist, and actress.
+Her 2002 debut single "A Thousand Miles" spent 41 weeks on the U.S. Billboard Hot 100 and earned three Grammy Award nominations, becoming her signature song.
+It preceded her debut studio album, Be Not Nobody, released by A&M Records that same year and reaching No. 5 on the Billboard 200.
 It further produced the singles "Ordinary Day" and "Pretty Baby".
-Her next album, Harmonium (2004), debuted at number 33 on the Billboard 200.
-After A&M pressured Carlton and influenced Harmonium, she departed the label in 2005.
+Her next studio album, Harmonium (2004), experienced similar success; its troubled production led Carlton to depart A&M in 2005.

-Carlton released her third album, Heroes & Thieves (2007), to minimal chart success but praise from Metacritic, AllMusic, PopMatters, and USA Today.
-She independently produced her next two albums, Rabbits on the Run (2011) and Liberman (2015), both of which were acclaimed by critics for its personal subject matter and departure from her previous musical style.
-She made her Broadway debut with a leading role in the Carole King musical Beautiful (2019), and followed this with the release of sixth studio album, Love Is an Art (2020).
+Carlton released her third studio album, Heroes & Thieves (2007) on The Inc. Records, to minimal chart success but critical praise.
+She independently released her next two studio albums, Rabbits on the Run (2011) and Liberman (2015), both of which were acclaimed for its personal subject matter and musical shift.
+Her sixth studio album, Love Is an Art, was released in 2020.
 In 2025, Billboard ranked Carlton among the best female artists of the 21st century.
+She released her most recent studio album, Veils, in 2026.

+Outside of music, Carlton made her Broadway debut with a leading role in the jukebox musical Beautiful: The Carole King Musical (2019).